-CONTACT AND SUBMITTAL APPLICATION WILL BE UPDATED DURING NORMAL CYCLE PROCESS
+CONTACT AND SUBMITTAL APPLICATION

-Regional bid applications must be submitted by 12:00 pm on Friday, September 17, 2021, and targeted performance program applications by 4:00 pm on Friday, February 25, 2022.
+Regional bid applications must be submitted by noon on Friday, September 15, 2023.
 If you are applying for Regional Bid funds, please send 10 hardcopies and one electronic copy of each application.
-For the targeted performance program, please send one electronic copy of each application.
 All correspondence should be mailed to:

-Fresno Council of Governments Attention: Braden Duran; Associate Regional Planner, 2021-22 CMAQ Call-For-Projects 2035 Tulare Street, Suite 201 Fresno, CA 93721
+Fresno Council of Governments Attention: Robert Phipps, Deputy Director 2035 Tulare Street, Suite 201 Fresno, CA 93721

-For further information on eligible projects, submittals of applications, or other questions related to the CMAQ program, please contact Braden Duran at 559-233-4148 ext.
-217 or bduran@fresnocog.org
+For further information on eligible projects, submittals of applications, or other questions related to the CMAQ program, please contact Fresno COG at 559-233-4148